Call 911 if you are in danger or in need of medical attention.

 - An S.O.S. advocate can answer questions you have about this process, provide support and a listening ear, and inform you about all of your options as you prepare to make these important decisions.
 Call the UD Helpline at 302-831-1001 and press 1.
 The clinician will take a first name and phone number and the Victim Advocate on duty will call you back within 10 minutes.
 If you prefer an advocate who is not affiliated with UD, in New Castle County you can contact the YWCA’s Sexual Assault Response Center at 1-800-773-8570.
 In Kent & Sussex Counties call ContactLifeline at 1-800-262-9800.
 Services provided by these organizations are strictly confidential.

 - Victims who file a police report within 72 hours (whether the case is pursued by the Attorney General’s Office or not) are eligible to have financial compensation for medical expenses, counseling expenses, lost wages from work time missed, and some other expenses paid by the Victim’s Compensation Assistance Program.
-A professional advocate/counselor at Student Wellness & Health Promotion can provide the application form, serve as the advocate to sign off on the application, and assist with the process.
+A professional advocate at Student Wellness & Health Promotion can assist with the application form, sign off on the application, and assist with the process.
 Make an appointment by calling 302-831-3457 during business hours.

-- For more information about the state’s Victim/Witness Assistance Program as well as the legal process, visit the Delaware Attorney General.
+- For more information about the state’s Victim/Witness Assistance Program as well as the legal process, visit Delaware Attorney General.
 The Attorney General’s website also includes Delaware’s Victim’s Bill of Rights.
-If the crime did not occur in Delaware, you may want to check out your home state’s Attorney General’s Office for information accurate to your situation.
-The National Center for Victims of Crime also has good info on Victim’s Rights.
+If the crime did not occur in Delaware, you may want to check out your home state’s Attorney General’s Office or District Attorney’s office for information accurate to your situation.

 Alternate Option for Reporting Sexual Harassment: